Valdostana: Characteristics

 The Valdostana is a rustic solidly-built goat of Alpine type, well suited to the mountainous terrain of the region.
 There is considerable variation in the colour of the coat, which may be ashen, black, brown, or dark grey with some blond hair.
 The horns in both sexes are sabre-shaped and large; this may be partly the result of selective breeding by farmers to improve the fighting ability of the animals.

 Use

-The Valdostana is kept both for meat, which is consumed both fresh and preserved in the form of goat salame, of Motsetta or of Violino di Capra; and for milk, which is used for cheese-making.
+The Valdostana is kept both for meat, which is consumed both fresh and preserved in the form of goat salame and of Motsetta; and for milk, which is used for cheese-making.
 A study in 2002 found the average milk yield to be 249 kg in 197 days.

 It is much used in the traditional sport of goat-fighting, the bataille des chèvres.
-Since 1998 this sport has been regulated by the Association Comité Régional Batailles des Chèvres, which organises an annual regional championship.
+Since 1998 this sport has been regulated by the association Comité régional des batailles de chèvres, which organises an annual regional championship.